 Many years ago, a good friend of ours had a chili cook-off party.
 It was a blast!
-We all brought our own versions of chili and blindly taste-tested (blindly, in that we didn’t know who’s was who’s…but I’m sure the margaritas had already made us somewhat blind!).
-It was so interesting to see the different interpretations of what we all refer to as “chili”.
+We all brought our own versions of chili and blindly taste-tested.
+Blindly, in that we didn’t know who’s was who’s…but there were margaritas involved!
+It was interesting to see the different interpretations of what we all refer to as “chili”.
 Some had no beans at all, just ground meat, while others had a mixture of the two and then some used chunks of beef instead of ground.
 The hostess had made hers with lentils.
 It was really delicious and it’s always stuck with me.
-I’ve always wanted to try making chili with lentils.
-So, ten years later…
+I’ve been meaning to try making a chili made with lentils…so, ten years later…

 I really made this with my daughter in mind (she doesn’t eat meat).
 This has so many flavors and ingredients that she loves.
 Especially the spicy factor!
 That girl uses hot sauce on everything!
 The chipotle and the Tabasco add some heat to the pot, but I like to serve this with some more Tabasco on top…along with avocado cubes, sour cream, shredded cheddar cheese and some cilantro.
 You can make a pot of rice to go along with this, some corn bread or even just some tortilla chips.
 I think you’ll love it!
 Even my anti-vegetarian husband gave this two thumbs up!

 Black Bean and Lentil Chili